Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 (Image Source: Reddit)

-Image retention isn’t a very common problem unless you watch the same programs on repeat or you leave the TV on pause for a long period of time.
+Image retention isn’t as common of a problem these days, unless you watch the same programs on repeat or you leave the TV on pause for a long period of time.
 However, if you are worried about image retention, and you want to avoid it altogether, you should get an LED TV instead.

 Winner: QLED / LED